dlang/DIPs/DIPs/DIP1xxx-rn.md

 The copy constructor may also be called explicitly since it is also a constructor.

-The argument to the copy constructor is passed by reference in order to avoid infinite recursion (passing by value would require a copy of the `struct` which would be made by calling the copy constructor, thus leading to an infinite chain of calls).
+The argument to the copy constructor is passed by reference in order to avoid infinite recursion (passing by value would require a copy of the `struct`, which would be made by calling the copy constructor, thus leading to an infinite chain of calls).

-The type qualifiers may be applied to the parameter of the copy constructor, but also to the function itself in order to facilitate the ability to describe copies between objects of different mutability levels.
+Type qualifiers may be applied to the parameter of the copy constructor, but also to the function itself, in order to facilitate the ability to describe copies between objects of different mutability levels.
 The type qualifiers are optional.

 ### Semantics

-This section discusses all the aspects regarding the semantic analysis and interaction with other components of the copy constructor.
+This section discusses all the aspects of the semantic analysis and interaction between the copy constructor and other components.

 #### Copy constructor and postblit cohabitation

-In order to assure a smooth transition from postblit to copy constructor, the following strategy is employed: if a `struct` defines a postblit (user-defined or generated) all copy constructor definitions will be ignored for that particular `struct` and the postblit is going to be used.
-Existing codebases that didn't use the postblit may start using the copy constructor without any problems, while codebases that did rely on the postblit may start writing new code using the copy constructor while removing the deprecated postblit from their code.
+In order to assure a smooth transition from postblit to copy constructor, the following strategy is employed: if a `struct` defines a postblit (user-defined or generated) all copy constructor definitions will be ignored for that particular `struct` and the postblit will be preferred.
+Existing code bases that do not use the postblit may start using the copy constructor without any problems, while codebases that rely on the postblit may start writing new code using the copy constructor and remove the deprecated postblit from their code.

-Transitioning from using a postblit to using a copy constructor may simply be done by replacing the postblit declaration `this(this)` with `this(ref inout(typeof(this)) rhs) inout`.
+The transition from postblit to copy constructor may be simply achieved by replacing the postblit declaration `this(this)` with `this(ref inout(typeof(this)) rhs) inout`.

 #### Copy constructor usage

-The copy constructor is implicitly used by the compiler whenever a struct variable is initialized as a copy of another variable of the same unqualified type:
+The copy constructor is implicitly used by the compiler whenever a `struct` variable is initialized as a copy of another variable of the same unqualified type:

 1. When a variable is explicitly initialized: